loubnanakhlaoui/NutriML/README.md

 ### **5. Challenges**
 - Limited resources (CPU/GPU) and the challenge of finding suitable datasets.

-If you need more details on any specific part, such as the model or predictions, feel free to ask!
 <img width="497" alt="image" src="https://github.com/user-attachments/assets/aa34b188-b69e-40c7-a6ac-ced5be1bf0b4">

 Choosing image : <img width="545" alt="image" src="https://github.com/user-attachments/assets/4dc22f4a-943b-480f-a7a3-0a59f2ea6750">